 Selected topics in the history of mathematics with an emphasis on the development of the various areas and major concepts of mathematics, and an appreciation of the people who contributed to those developments.
 Suitable for a general upper level elective.
+May not be used to satisfy the natural sciences general education requirement.
 Fall, odd years.